Joint hypermobility or double-jointedness is said to be present when a joint that can be stretched beyond what is called normal range is normal.

 - Thin skin

-People with hypermobility syndrome may develop other conditions caused by their unstable joints.
+People with benign joint hypermobility syndrome may develop other conditions caused by their unstable joints.
 These conditions include frequent sprains, tendinitis, or bursitis when doing activities that would not affect the normal individual.

 Diagnosis

 Diagnosis of benign joint hypermobility syndrome is one of exclusion.
-Other causes like inflammatory, infectious, and autoimmune causes should be ruled out .
-Routine work up including a complete blood cell count, erythrocyte sedimentation rate, rheumatoid factor, antinuclear antibody test, serum complement levels, and serum immunoglobulin levels should be done.
+Other causes like inflammatory, infectious, and autoimmune causes should be ruled out.
+Routine work should include

-By rule all of these are within normal limits in benign joint hypermobility syndrome.
-Aspiration of joint in cases who have joint effusion shows a noninflammatory pattern from meniscal and cartilage irritation.
+By rule, all of these are within normal limits in benign joint hypermobility syndrome.
+Synovial fluid evaluation in case of joint effusion shows a noninflammatory pattern from meniscal and cartilage irritation.

 Treatment of Benign Joint Hypermobility Syndrome

-Many individuals with joint hypermobility syndrome improve in adulthood.
+Many individuals with benign joint hypermobility syndrome improve in adulthood.
 Treatments are individualized based on the manifestations.

 The treatment of benign joint hypermobility syndrome consists of